HarryStevens/swiftmap/README.md

 <a name="fit-polygons" href="#fit-polygons">#</a> <i>polygons</i>.<b>fit</b>([<i>layer</i>]) [<>](https://github.com/HarryStevens/swiftmap/tree/master/src/map/fit.js "Source")

-Updates the projection so that a layer's outer boundary fits the <i>map</i>'s parent element.
+Updates the projection so that a layer's outer boundary fits the map's parent element.
 Overrides any previous invocations of <i>map</i>.fit(), as the map can only have one projection.

 <i>layer</i><br />
 If <i>layer</i> is not specified, the most recently added layer will be fit the the boundary of the parent element.
 If you wish to change the default behavior, you may specify a <i>layer</i> as a string or a number corresponding to a layer that has already been added to the map, and Swiftmap will fit the specified layer's outer boundary to the parent element.